ibm-wsc/cloud-native-linuxone/docs/build-and-deploy/upandrunning.md

 ## Deploying MySQL database

-**1.** First, we need to setup our mysql database.
+**1.** First, you need to setup your mysql database.
 Luckily, this is very easy on OpenShift with the mysql template available from the main developer topology window.
 Follow the steps in the diagram below to bring up the available database options.
 (Note your project name will be different than the picture below)

 ![Add DB](upandrunningimages/devselectdatabase.png)

 **2.** Next, select the `MySQL (Ephemeral)` tile.
-Note we are choosing the ephemeral option because at this point we do not care to persist the database beyond the life of the container.
+Note you are choosing the ephemeral option because at this point you do not care to persist the database beyond the life of the container.

 ![Select MySQL](upandrunningimages/selectmqephemeral.png)